 (Gain from Investment — Cost of Investment) / Cost of Investment

-No matter how good you think your app is, the experience of the user wraps it all up.
-It is good to remember that you do not create the app for yourself but for other people.
+No matter how good you think your app is, the UX wraps it all up.
+It’s good to remember that you do not create the app for yourself but for other people.
 Therefore, you should track and measure user experience in order to know the areas that require improvement.

 This can be done by measuring the following elements:

 Isn’t it annoying when you wait for an app to load?
-The amount of time it takes for your app to load from the time a user taps your app to the time it becomes active is key.
+Fast loading speed is key to keeping people’s attention.
 Some people uninstall an app not because it lacks the features they need, but because they consider it unusable.
 This is often a symptom of slow loading speeds.

-This includes the transition times from one activity to another within your app.
-Aim at making the loading time low and hence a faster app.
+This includes the transition times from one activity to another within your mobile app.
+Build the fastest app possible if you want to see mobile app success.

-How does your user access your app?
-Which devices do they use: phones, tablets or laptops?
-Knowing which devices your users use to access the app will help you target and improve on the app’s performance.
+How do people access your app?
+Which devices do they use: phones, tablets, or laptops?
+Knowing which devices your customers use to access the app will help you target and improve on the app’s performance.

-Your app should be able to work both on Android and IOS.
-However, if either of them has high crash rate once your app is installed or high uninstallation rate, then you should look into the reasons behind the situation as well as work on a remedy for it.
+Your app should be able to work both on Android and iOS.
+However, if either of them has a high crash rate or high uninstall rate, then you should look into the reasons behind the situation as well as work on a remedy for it.